arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 You might notice that `tweet-avatar`, despite being a descendant of `tweet-header` does not have the class of `tweet-header-avatar`.
 WHY? because it doesn't necessarily **have** to live there.
 It could be adjacent to `tweet-header` and function the same way.
 Therefore, you should only prepend a descendant with its parent if must live there.
 Strive to keep class names as short as possible, but as long as necessary.

-When building a component, you'll often run into the situation where you have a list, group or sipmly require a container for some descendants.
-In this case, it's much better to follow a pattern of pluralising the container and having each descendant be singular.
+When building a component, you'll often run into the situation where you have a list, group or simply require a container for some descendants.
+In this case, it's much better to follow a pattern of pluralizing the container and having each descendant be singular.
 This keeps the relationship clear between descendant levels.

 > ✅ Do